pnockema/data_scientist_capstone_project/README.md

-# Customer classification on Bertelsmann/Arvato dataset
+# Customer classification on Bertelsmann/Arvato datasets
 ## Introduction
 This project is part of the Udacity Data Scientist Nanodegree program.